lksriemer/global_counter/README.md

 [Documentation](https://docs.rs/global_counter/*/global_counter/)

 This crate implements global counters, generic and primitive, which build on thoroughly tested synchronization primitives, namely `parking_lot`s Mutex (by default) and the stdlibs atomic types.
+Faster counters, which trade accuracy for performance are also available.

 ## Usage